MonicaMuller/linux_navigation_exercise/README.md

 </p>
 <h1>Linux Navigation Exercise</h1>

-In this exercise, I used fundamental navigation commands in a Linux terminal to complete various tasks.
+In this exercise, I practiced fundamental Linux navigation commands by completing a series of terminal-based tasks.

-Credit to Colt Steele's Udemy course **The Linux Command Line Bootcamp: Beginner To Power User** for both the exercise and teaching me the knowledge to complete it!
+Credit to Colt Steele’s Udemy course, **The Linux Command Line Bootcamp: Beginner to Power User**, for providing both the exercise and the foundational knowledge needed to complete it.
 <br />

 <h2>The Commands</h2>